 While photosynthesis is absolutely ancient, flowering plants didn't appear until around 130 million years ago.

-Notably, a number of conservative Christians have had issues reconciling evolutionary biology with The Bible's creation account in Genesis.
-Some have decided to take Genesis as metaphorical and/or believe that God drove the evolutionary process.
+Notably, a particularly virulent strain of conservative Christianity has had issues reconciling evolutionary biology with The Bible's creation account in Genesis.
+Some have decided to take Genesis as metaphorical and/or believe that God drove the evolutionary processnote this is the position of the Catholic Church and many mainline Protestant churches, which despite its reputation embraced evolution quite some time ago.
 Others say that the two views are irreconcilable and side with the Biblical account (while they don't deny the selection process or genetic drift on a small scale, they believe it only goes as far as forming different breeds within a species, not entirely different species).
+The scientific basis for the latter view is highly debatable, at best.
 Be careful when broaching the subject, though, as both sides tend to consider their views Serious Business.

 A note, while all serious biologists agree that evolution is a real process, like any scientific field of study, there is still some quibbling over certain details, such as the speed at which it occurs (phyletic gradualism, or a slow accumulation of changes over time, vs. punctuated equilibrium, or periods of little or no noticeable change interrupted by periods of great change in a short amount of time, like what might be caused by mass extinction events or population bottlenecks).
 There also is some debate between the Darwinist school of thought which holds random mutations as the primary source of evolutionary innovation, and a relatively newer theory of Symbiogenesis which instead emphasizes associations with other organisms that provide novel traits as a result of symbiotic relationships during times of environmental stress.